10 Reasons Why The UK Gambling Industry Keeps Growing

 Negative Implications of The Gambling Industry’s Growth

 The gambling industry is filling government budgets through taxes to fund infrastructure and other projects.
-However, there is a negative side, and that is people’s financial and mental well-being.
+However, a negative side is people’s financial and mental well-being.

 Unlicensed Casinos